ankschoubey/blog/src/content/post/dev-life/agility/v1-walk-the-board.md

 ---
 comments: true
-description: I believe walking the board is an important step towards facilitating Continuous Delivery.
+excerpt: I believe walking the board is an important step towards facilitating Continuous Delivery.
 The standup format facilitates perfection in updates, focused on one card at a time which is closer to completion and takes less time to complete.
 tags:
  - business
  - agile
 publishDate: 2023-07-02T20:52:08.052481
 last-modified-purpose:
-permalink: /v1/walk-the-board/
+slug: /v1/walk-the-board/
 title: Efficient Standups - Achieving Clarity through Walk-The-Board Standups
 image: /images/v1-walk-the-board.jpg
 ---